CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/00-Overview.md

 **Exercise 1: Create Host Pool from Azure Portal**

 - Getting Started with the Lab
-- Task 1: Log in to Azure Portal
+- Task 1: Create Host Pool
-- Task 2: Create Host Pool
+- Task 2: Enable diagnostics for Host Pool

 **Exercise 2: Create Application Groups and assign to users**

 - Task 1: Create Application Group

-**Exercise 3: Access the Published Applications and Desktop using Browser**
+- Task 2: Enable diagnostics for Application Groups **Exercise 3: Access the Published Applications and Desktop using Browser**

 - Task 1: Access the Published Application